Skip to Content

 Adjusting Presser Foot Pressure for Smooth Backstitching

-• Lower pressure for lightweight fabrics to prevent puckering.
+• Lower the pressure for lightweight fabrics to avoid puckering.

 Advanced Backstitching Techniques for Sewing Machine